Mezzanine Loans in New York

 Major commercial real estate finance company.
 Multifamily specialist.
 Agency, bridge, and mezzanine lending.

-Mezzanine financing sits between senior debt and equity in the capital stack.
-It allows borrowers to increase leverage beyond what a first mortgage provides, reducing the equity needed for a deal.
-Secured by a pledge of the borrower's ownership interest rather than a lien on the property.
-In New York, 8 lenders currently offer Mezzanine financing with loan amounts from $1M to $100M and rates typically ranging from 10% - 18%.
+Mezzanine loans are subordinate real estate loans secured by a pledge of the borrower's ownership interests rather than a mortgage lien on the property itself.
+Borrowers use them when the senior lender's proceeds stop short and they want to reduce the common equity check.
+In New York, 8 lenders currently offer Mezzanine financing with loan amounts from $1M to $100M and rates typically ranging from 6.75% - 11.97%.

 New York City is the largest commercial real estate market in the Western Hemisphere, with Manhattan alone comprising more office space than most major metro areas combined.
 The state's economy spans global finance, technology, media, and world-class healthcare institutions.